At first glance, your email subject line is what a hiring manager uses to judge if your internship application email is worth opening or not.

 In your job application or internship application emails, try as much as you can to include the full name of the person that referred you.

-All things being equal, hiring manager and even business owners have a higher level of trust towards people that were sent by someone they know.
+All things being equal, hiring managers and even business owners have a higher level of trust toward people that were sent by someone they know.

 The power of referrals should not be underestimated when it comes to getting an internship